chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

 ## Upgrade Path from 3.0.49 to 4.0.x

-There are four possible scenarios to upgrade from the 3.0.49 to 4.0.x version.
+There are four possible scenarios to upgrade from the 3.0.49 to the 4.0.x version.

 - [Chef Automate with Embedded Elasticsearch]({{< relref "#chef-automate-with-embedded-elasticsearch" >}})